You Lost How Much on Scooters?

 Increasing the lifespan of the scooters is critical because the entire business model relies on them lasting long enough to generate a profit on acquisition costs, as well as other expenditures like regulatory compliance and payment processing.
 The long-term sustainability of the micromobility business in the U.S. may also be dependent on other uncertain factors, such as whether cities effectively encourage use of such services over cars.
 The opposite may end up happening.
 Recent reporting has emphasized that officials in many cities have become wary of the widespread backlash to scooters piling up on streets and high rates of injuries from the devices, in many cases due to irresponsible riders.

 Lime is currently testing its Gen 3 scooter, which was delayed due to high repair costs in June, according to the Information, as well as exploring how to reduce costs by positioning scooters in higher-traffic areas and investing in batteries that can be swapped out more easily.
-Lime President Joe Kraus told the Information the company says its new scooters will last longer than a full year, adding “The way this business looks in 2020 is materially different.
+Lime President Joe Kraus told the Information the company believes its new scooters will last longer than a full year, adding “The way this business looks in 2020 is materially different.
 A longer-lasting vehicle has a compounding effect on the expense profile of the business.”

 In July, the Information separately reported that competitor Bird had lost nearly $100 million in Q1 2019 “while revenue shrank sharply to only about $15 million”; sources told the site it only had about $100 million in the bank despite raising some $700 million.
 The company offered a similar explanation that it had expected “old retail scooters” to last longer.
 Earlier this month, however, it announced it had raised an additional $275 million and was focusing on profitability above the growth-at-all-costs model pioneered by Uber.